 It also common to feel a sense of loss.
 You may feel sad that you have had this life-changing experience, but you did not get to experience it with your family and friends.
 You may also have a tough time connecting with your family and friends initially because you've changed and their lives have likely remained the same while you were gone.
 You may miss friends that you made while overseas.
 It is okay to feel loss.
 Remember that USM has counseling services where you can speak with a professional counselor who can help you deal with grief and re-adjusting to life at home.
 If you have paid the health fee, you are entitled to 12 individual counseling sessions and should take advantage of this service!

 There are several ways to keep your international experience alive.
-You can join one of the many international organizations on campus or international organizations in the Southern Maine area.
+You can join one of the many international organizations on campus and in the Southern Maine area.
 You can meet international students here at USM and help them get oriented.
 You can also take a class that has an international focus or continue your language studies.
 You can enroll in a travel course to go back overseas.
-Go to the New England Study Abroad Reentry Conference.
+Go to the New England Study Abroad Returnee Conference.
 This conference is open to any student from New England who spent time abroad.

 International Organizations in Southern Maine